-- The parking brake is set. - The transmission is in park (P). - The ignition is off. - The driver and front passenger seatbelts are unfastened. - 1.
+- You set the parking brake. - The transmission is in park (P). - The ignition is off. - You close all vehicle doors. - You unfasten the driver and front passenger seatbelts. - 1.
 Switch the ignition on.
-Do not start the engine. - Wait about one minute until the seatbelt warning light switches off.
+Do not start the engine. - 2.
+Wait about one minute until the seatbelt warning light switches off.
 After Step 2, wait an additional five seconds before proceeding with Step 3.
 Once you start Step 3, you must complete the procedure within 30 seconds. - 3.
-For the seating position you are switching off, buckle then unbuckle the seatbelt three times at a moderate speed, ending in the unbuckled state.
-After Step 3, the seatbelt warning light switches on. - 4.
-When the seatbelt warning light is on, buckle then unbuckle the seatbelt.
+For the seating position you are switching off, fasten then unfasten the seatbelt three times at a moderate speed, ending in the unfastened state.
+After Step 3, the seatbelt warning light switches on.

+4. When the seatbelt warning light is on, fasten then unfasten the seatbelt.
 After Step 4, the seatbelt warning light flashes for confirmation.